The films of

 A portrait of a Vietnamese-Canadian family opening up a restaurant and cocktail bar in Calgary's Chinatown, amid the COVID-19 pandemic.

-Funded by the CBC/Radio-Canada and the Canada Council for the Arts Digital Originals Program, Calgary Arts Development and Rosza Foundation
+Funded by the Canada Council for the Arts, Rosza Foundation and Calgary Arts Development

 FIGHTING AGAINST TYPHOON